observablehq/framework/examples/loader-arrow/src/index.md

 })
 ```

 Lastly, we can pass the table to `Plot.plot` to make a simple line chart.
-Again, since the `date` column is numbers, Plot will interpret these as quantitative values by default; by setting the **type** of the *x* scale to *utc*, we tell Plot to treat these values as dates intead, producing a more readable axis.
+Again, since the `date` column is numbers, Plot will interpret these as quantitative values by default; by setting the **type** of the *x* scale to *utc*, we tell Plot to treat these values as dates instead, producing a more readable axis.

 ```js echo
 Plot.plot({